A Bayes factor with reasonable model selection consistency for ANOVA model: Introduction

+Naturally $c_A=0$ under $\mathcal{M}_1$ and $c_A>0 $ under $\mathcal{M}_{A+1}$.
+In Theorem \ref{main-thm-1}, under CASE I with a positive small $ c_A$, we show that $\fbbf$ chooses $\mathcal{M}_1$ with probability $1$.
+Actually such an inconsistency result has been already reported by \cite{Moreno-etal-2010}.
+In Remark \ref{rem:inconsistency}, we demonstrate that the existence of inconsistency region for small $c_A$ and large $p$ is reasonable from the prediction point of view.

 The rest of the paper is organized as follows.
-In Section \ref{sec:BF}, we review methods for Bayesian model selection based on Bayes factor, give a concrete form of the prior we use for one-way balanced ANOVA and eventually propose the Bayes factor given by \eqref{BFFB:1}.
-In Section \ref{sec:consistency}, we show that the Bayes factor has a reasonable model selection consistency.
-In Section \ref{sec:two-way}, we extend results in Section \ref{sec:BF} and \ref{sec:consistency} to two-way balanced ANOVA setup.
+In Section \ref{sec:BF}, we re-parameterize the ANOVA model given by \eqref{one-way-anova-model} as a linear regression model and give priors for the regression model.
+Then we derive marginal densities under $\mathcal{M}_1$ and $\mathcal{M}_{A+1}$ and eventually the Bayes factor given by \eqref{BFFB:1}, as the ratio of the marginal densities.
+In Section \ref{sec:consistency}, we show that the Bayes factor has a reasonable model selection consistency for any asymptotic situation.
+In Section \ref{sec:two-way}, the results derived in Sections \ref{sec:BF} and \ref{sec:consistency} are extended to two-way ANOVA model.
+The Appendix presents some of the more technical proofs.